 For millennia, humans harvested Yellowstone fish for food.
 From the park’s inception more than a century ago, fishing has been a major form of visitor recreation.
 It is this long-standing tradition and integration with the parks’ cultural significance that allows the practice of recreational fishing to continue in Yellowstone National Park today.
 In some cases, it also contributes to the National Park Service goal of preserving native species.
 The biological significance of fish to ecosystems makes them an ongoing subject of study and concern.
-Continue: Native Fish, History, Influences of Some Nonnative Species, and Fishing In Yellowstone

 Fish and Aquatic Species